-Sometimes it’s useful to filter using complete date buckets (days, weeks, months, etc.), as opposed to the last 24 hours, seven days, etc.
+Sometimes it can be useful to filter using complete date buckets (days, weeks, months, etc.), as opposed to the last 24 hours, 7 days, etc.

-For example, if we wanted to filter a date column for the last two days, we use the last two days filter in Chartio to produce this query:
+For example, if we wanted to filter a date column for the last 2 days, we would use the “last N days” filter in Chartio to produce this query:

 WHERE ("date_column" BETWEEN NOW() - INTERVAL '2 DAY' AND NOW())